Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

     Restarting cray-dhcp-kea
    ```

-   1. When adding new NCNs, there will be network configuration changes that will impact changing IP addresses on computes. **That will require DVS restart to update the IP addresses in the DVS `node_map`.**
+   1. When adding new NCNs, there will be network configuration changes that will impact changing IP addresses on computes.

+      **That will require a DVS restart to update the IP addresses in the DVS `node_map`.**

-   1. `ncn_add_pre-req.py` will make the network adjustments and will list the component names (xnames) that will need to be rebooted after DVS is restarted.
+      `ncn_add_pre-req.py` will make the network adjustments and will list the component names (xnames) that will need to be
+      rebooted after DVS is restarted.
 See example below:

       ```text
       Please restart DVS and rebooting the following nodes before proceeding to the next step.:["x3000c0s21b4", "x3000c0s19b0", "x3000c0s21b3", "x3000c0s21b1", "x3000c0s21b2", "x3000c0s21b2n0", "x3000c0s21b3n0", "x3000c0s21b1n0"]